chb/indivo_server/doc/sphinx/source/authentication.rst

 Autonomous apps can, in some circumstances, have no user-interface.
 This might happen if, for example, a hospital connector application sits behind the hospital firewall and connects autonomously to the Indivo record to upload hospital data into the PCHR, but never lets the user connect directly to the app itself.
-The only way, currently, to authorize such an application is via admin-based PHA setup, where an administrative app primes the Indivo record with this app.
-In the future, autonomous apps without a user interface may be permissioned by the user directly.
+There are two ways, currently, to authorize such an application.
+The first is via admin-based PHA setup, where an administrative app primes the Indivo record with this app.
+Alternatively, the UI may allow users to permission autonomous apps without an interface.
+In this case, there is no oauth
+dance: the user 'enables' the app, and the app is then able to acquire access tokens for enabled users directly.
 In any case, these apps must declare their lack of UI at registration time, much like they declare their being autonomous or not.
 Only autonomous apps can choose to forgo a UI.

 A non-autonomous app, on the other hand, is one that is meant to be used by whoever is logged in and has access to the record in question.
 Depending on which user has launched the app, the app's permissions might differ.
 For example, when Alice uses